 0: The number of sacks allowed by offensive linemen Frank Ragnow and Tyrell Crosby in 2017.
 Ragnow did not allow a sack in 2,603 snaps over a four-year career at Arkansas.

 11: Career 100-yard games at Auburn for running back Kerryon Johnson.
 The Lions haven't had a 100-yard rusher since Reggie Bush in 2013.
 Johnson led the SEC in rushing (115.9 ypg), scoring (10.0 ppg) and all-purpose yards (132.1/gm) in 2017.

-276: Career tackles for third-round pick Tracy Walker, which ranks third all-time in Louisiana history for tackles by a defensive back.
+276: Career tackles for third-round pick Tracy Walker III, which ranks third all-time in Louisiana history for tackles by a defensive back.

 90: Scholarship offers coming out of high school in Virginia as the No. 1 player in the nation for fourth-round pick Da'Shawn Hand, who ultimately chose Alabama over Michigan and Florida.